Acid attacks in the United Kingdom

-Acid attacks in the United Kingdom are a form of interpersonal violence where acid or other corrosive fluids are used with the intention of causing harm.
-London has been called the "acid attack hotspot of the Western world."
+Acid attacks in England are a form of interpersonal violence where acid or other corrosive fluids are used with the intention of causing harm.
+London has been called "the acid attack hotspot of the Western world."

 Prevalence

-As of 2021, violent corrosive fluid attacks have been on a steep decline in the United Kingdom, particularly in London.
+As of 2021, violent corrosive fluid attacks have been on a steep decline in England, particularly in London, while there are no Acid Attacks recorded in Scotland or Wales.
 In 2012, 78 attacks were reported in London.
 The number rose rapidly and ultimately peaked at 472 attacks in 2017, before falling to 310 attacks in 2018, 123 attacks in 2019, and ultimately just 74 in 2021.
 Such attacks normally target young men and moped drivers.

 Substances

 Corrosive fluids can include actual acids, such as sulfuric acid and hydrochloric acid, but also alkaline substances, such as ammonia and bleach.

 Restrictions on sale

 The sale of corrosives to under-18s has been prohibited by the Offensive Weapons Act 2019.
 Some strong corrosives are also covered by the requirement for an explosives precursors and poisons licence for a number of chemical compounds under the Control of Poisons and Explosives Precursors Regulations 2023.